 Intermediate Cadet Leadership/ICL/AS300s- These cadets have completed Field Training and are setting their sights on their active duty careers.
 They are developing their ability to teach, train, motivate, manage, and build the skills they will need to perform as leaders within the Cadet Wing.
 These individuals will be your trainers and mentors, and they will look out for you.
 In the classroom you will discuss the theory of leadership and management by reviewing case studies and reflecting on your previous two years of ROTC and Field Training.

 Senior Cadet Leadership/SCL/AS400s- These cadets are at the highest levels of leadership in the Cadet Wing.
 They may manage cadet squadrons consisting of 10+ cadets, or entire groups consisting of more than 60 cadets.
 This is the culmination of AFROTC training, and the year that you are in charge.
-Furthermore, these cadets prepare for active duty Air Force by learning about national military policies and current events in the Air Force.
+Furthermore, these cadets prepare for active duty Air Force and Space Force by learning about national military policies and current events in the Air Force and Space Force.

 “WHAT IF THE SEMESTER HAS ALREADY BEGUN?”